phantie/multilayer-cache/README.md

 # Multilayer caching

-Multilayered here means that one cache layer may depend on another, which in turn may depend on another...
-Also being capable of forming not only chains, but trees of dependent caches.
-Value retrievals update local cache of all downstream layers.
+"Multilayer" here means that one cache layer may depend on another, which, in turn, may depend on yet another.
+It is also capable of forming not only chains but also trees of dependent caches.
+Value retrievals update the local cache of all downstream layers.

 ## Our example

-For example, say, we have a files stored on an S3 bucket which we want to cache locally, and also cache the parsed data structures derived from these files.
-It gives us a 2-layer cache structure with Bucket as data source.
+For example, suppose we have files stored in an S3 bucket that we want to cache locally, and also cache the parsed data structures derived from these files.
+This results in a 2-layer cache structure, with the bucket serving as the data source.

 ```
 Bucket